symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. image:: /images/quick_tour/web_debug_toolbar.png
    :align: center

-What you see initially is only the tip of the iceberg; click on the long hexadecimal number (the session token) to reveal yet another very useful Symfony2 debugging tool: the profiler.
+What you see initially is only the tip of the iceberg; click on the hexadecimal number (the session token) to reveal yet another very useful Symfony2 debugging tool: the profiler.